Generic selectors

 Suspension

 If you need to take longer leave, you can apply to suspend your candidature for one or more research periods.
 Suspension stops the time on your candidature for the approved research period, and will therefore change your thesis submission date.
-This means you will need to adjust your progress plan to amend your latest possible thesis submission date.
+This means you will need to adjust your progress plan with your latest possible thesis submission date.

-If you suspend your studies, you will lose access to University library borrowing privileges, and will need to apply for a temporary library account if you want to use library services during your suspension.
+If you suspend your studies, you will lose access to University Library borrowing privileges, and will need to apply for a temporary library account if you want to use library services during your suspension.
 Make sure you do this before your suspension starts.
 To speed up the registration process, the Library suggests submitting the application form in person to the Student Centre rather than by email.
-Visit the library website for further information.
+Visit the Library website for further information.

-You will also lose access to facilities such as your laboratory, but you can request your lead supervisor to grant you special or voluntary access to the lab during a period of suspension.
+You will also lose access to facilities, such as your laboratory, but you can request your lead supervisor to grant you special or voluntary access to the lab during a period of suspension.

 Annual leave